 Randleman is also the proud home of Victory Junction, a camp for chronically ill children.
 Built on land donated by Richard and Lynda Petty, the camp has raised millions of dollars to help kids attend from all over the U.S. and beyond.
 To date, they have hosted more than 25,000 youngsters.

-The largest natural attraction in the area is Randleman Lake with approximately 100 miles of beautiful shoreline to fish from.
+The largest natural attraction in the area is Randleman Lake with approximately 100 miles of beautiful shoreline great for fishing.
 The lake is a reservoir on the Deep River, and is surrounded by a natural buffer of nearly 3,000 acres with a lake surface greater than 3,000 acres!
 Recreational activities include boating, fishing, sailing, and paddle boating.

 Also notable is Randleman’s Commerce Square Park.
 Located in the center of downtown, it features passive recreation, water elements, a bandstand, farmers market, and beautiful mural by hometown photo-realist artist, Susan Harrell, that features the Deep River.